InformaticsMatters/pipelines-utils/README.md

     any modules/pipelines you write support both flavours.

 ## Running the test framework
->   We plan to release the Python utility modules to [PIP] at some stage.
-The
-    distribution is based on `setup.py` is present and works and will be released when more invasive tests have been written.
-In the meantime we use this repository as a Git [submodule] in our existing pipelines.

 ### Redirecting output
-Normally pipeline output files are written to a `tmp` directory inside the working copy of the repository you're running in.
+Normally pipeline output files are written to a `tmp` directory inside the working copy of the `pipelines-utils` repository you're running in.
 Alternatively you can write test output to your own directory (i.e. `/tmp/blob`) using the environment variable `POUT`: -

     $ export POUT=/tmp/blob/

-Output files are removed when the test suite starts and when it passes.
+>   Output files are removed when the test suite starts and when it passes.

 ### From here
 If you have working copies of all your pipeline repositories checked-out in the same directory as this repository you can execute all the tests across all the repositories by running the tester from here.
-Simply run the following Gradle command from here: -
+Simply run the following Gradle command from te root of the `pipelines-utils`
+project: -

     $ ./gradlew runPipelineTester